Software Development

 There's a contractrates.fyi site to view project/hourly rates for freelancers though charge whatever you want at first then keep upping your daily rate, never charge hourly if it's possible.
 If you have too much work then your rate isn't high enough.

-A common method of billing is for deliverables on a set schedule.
-You never want to just take off and spend months building software only to have the client freak out when you show them the finished product because they or you misunderstood the requirements.
-Always come up with some kind of regular scheme where you are billing in parts so take the entire project and slice it into something you charge weekly.
-If you're a web developer then adding authentication is a deliverable, adding a working catalog is a deliverable, etc.
+A common method of billing is for deliverables on a set schedule (daily, weekly).
+You never want to just take off and spend months building software by yourself.
+If you're a web developer then adding authentication is a deliverable, adding a working catalog for some online store is a deliverable, etc.

-Here's what I found out by walking into places and meeting people.
-Every one of them had a problem with existing software they wanted to modify and they had never met anyone locally who could independently write software who wasn't some SaaS sales guy pushing an existing product.
+Here's what I found out by walking into places and just talking to people.
+Every one of them had a problem with existing software they used and none had ever met anyone locally who wasn't some SaaS sales guy pushing an existing product.
+All of them wanted a software mercenary which unfortunately I'm not but thinking I probably should be after seeing how easy it was.

 Salons

 An example using a nail salon.
-Their website points to Instagram and solely consists of a 3rd party hosted form that means they will have to phone or text/email whoever books to correct any overbookings.
+At the time of this writing their website uses a 3rd party hosted form for appointments that means they will have to phone or text/email to correct any overbookings.
 This can all be automated easily to show blocks of time that are previously reserved and sync some iCal protocol.
-Every one of these businesses rents out chairs to independent freelancers so they needed a fast way to add/remove new names to the booking calendar as these freelancers move around all the time.
-Deposit for appointment bookings they wanted too but nobody offers this which could be a simple Stripe integration.
+Every one of these modern salon businesses rents out chairs to independent freelancers so they needed a fast way to add/remove new names to the booking calendar as these freelancers move around cities every month.
+Deposits for appointment bookings they wanted too but nobody offers this unless paying a high monthly cost for SaaS.
 They wanted to offer a gift scheme where someone can pay for a service and give it away but needed a way to know if these credits were legit if they started selling dozens of them, another software problem.

 Restaurants/Bars

 Restaurants I found use at least 3-4 different software vendors.
-They all prefer handwritten order tickets then the wait staff manually use a restaurant management system with a touch screen to send the order to the kitchen.
-These are not consumer grade junk they have high-volume grade hardware.
-This kind of software would be impossible to compete with as tax authorities have to certify them to avoid classic fraud where the restaurant pockets the sales tax by generating an internal bill showing less sales tax then generating the real bill the customer receives.
-We don't have to compete with that software we only have to figure out how to interface with it and they all have APIs open for developers to use.
+They all prefer handwritten order tickets because any consumer electronic touch screen is too junky and slow.
+The wait staff manually use a restaurant management system after writing down the orders.
+These are not consumer grade they have high-volume grade touch screen hardware and are impressively optimized there is never any lag using the UI.
+This kind of software would be impossible to compete with as tax authorities have to certify them to avoid classic service industry sales tax fraud where the restaurant generates a smaller internal bill but presents the customer with the real bill containing much more sales tax and pocketing the difference.
+These systems all have open APIs that can be interfaced with.

 The second software they used was 3rd party table reservations which we can compete with.
 They absolutely hated every option because of ripoff fees like 10-20% 'service charge' being added on which customers mistakenly thought was the tip but it was the scam fee for the online booking service.
 Prepaid reservations reduced no shows and only 1 online service they knew of offered it but charged way too much.
 Yet another easy Stripe integration or whatever payment gateway they wish to use.

-The other software was online orders/main website which usually just redirected to Uber or a similar gig service for online orders.
+The remaining software was online orders/main website which usually was just a instagram page with a link to Uber or a similar gig service for delivery or pickup.
 As noted before the #1 request was to centralize all these 3rd party order sites into a single dashboard.
 Another request was some kind of dashboard for reputation management and a way to capture and control reviews meaning if you had a bad review you get directed to management to correct and if it was a good review you are redirected to google reviews or elsewhere.
 There are schemes for capturing these reviews such as emailing them a yes/no question about the experience and if they click yes redirect to a public review site and if no then redirect to contact the restaurant manager.
 I'm sure there's better techniques.

-I was asked how to automate ticket sales for special events, adding merch sales, automate volumes on TVs showing sports games so the commercials were muted or music played, lighting automation to bring up the lighting during breaks in games, asking me if customized POS is available (Stripe Terminal) to capture signatures so they don't have to dig them out for disputes months later and many other problems this was a gold mine of potential freelance work I didn't expect.
+I was asked how to automate ticket sales for special events, adding merch sales, automate volumes on TVs showing sports games so the commercials were muted and a music playlist started automatically, lighting automation, asking me if customized POS is available (Stripe Terminal) to capture signatures so they don't have to dig them out for disputes months later and many other problems this was a gold mine of potential freelance work I didn't expect.

 Tailors